DelinaLy/GraphRAG-Dialogue-Insights/README.md

 ### B. Setting up Ollama
 1. For CPU only, run the following command to set up ollama: `docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`
-- To start CPU-only Docker container, run the following command: `ollama run llama3.1`
+- To start a CPU-only Docker container, run the following command: `ollama run llama3.1`

 2. For GPU Support, additional steps are required, which can be followed in [Ollama GPU Docker Guide](https://hub.docker.com/r/ollama/ollama).
 For a more detailed guide, please follow the steps in the [detailed guide to configure GPU support.](https://medium.com/@researchgraph/how-to-run-ollama-on-windows-8a1622525ada)

 ## 2. Local setup
 ###  A. Setting up Neo4j
 1. Install [Neo4j desktop](https://neo4j.com/download/).
-2. Click on the button _Create instance_, and fill in the following details, and click on the _Create_ button:
+2. Click on the button _Create instance_, fill in the following details, and click on the _Create_ button:
 ```
 Instance name: select an instance name representing the knowledge graph (e.g., Microservices Example)
 Neo4j version: select the newest version (e.g., 2025.05.0)
 Username: neo4j
 Password: password (for your own instance, please use a secure password)
 ```
 3. On the right side bar, click on _Local instances_, and navigate to the created instance.
 Click on the three dots at the top right of the instance.
-A drop down menu appears, then click on the _Plugins_ option.
+A drop-down menu appears, then click on the _Plugins_ option.
 4. Search for the _APOC_ plugin and click the _Install_ button.
 5. Find the _neo4j.conf_ by copying the _path_ button in Neo4j, and click on the _conf_ folder.
 Click on the _neo4j.conf_ and add the following line `dbms.security.procedures.unrestricted=apoc.*` under `dbms.security.procedures.allowlist=apoc.*`.
 6. Restart the instance to finish the plugin installation by clicking on the _restart_ button.